lee-groq/mindcraft/README.md

 5. Start a minecraft world and open it to LAN on localhost port `55916`

-6. Run `node main.js` from the installed directory
+6. Run `node main.js sandbox` (to run in sandbox mode using settings.js) or `node main.js npc` (to run in npc mode using npc_settings.js) from the installed directory

 If you encounter issues, check the [FAQ](https://github.com/kolbytn/mindcraft/blob/main/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
 We are currently not very responsive to github issues.
 To run tasks please refer to [Minecollab Instructions](minecollab.md#installation)